The Complexity of Online Bribery in Sequential Elections: Related Work

 The existing work most closely related to our work on the effect on alternating Turing machines and formulas of limits on existential actions is the work on online voter control~\cite{hem-hem-rot:j:online-voter-control}, though the issues tackled here are different and harder.

-The work of Xia and Conitzer~\cite{con-xia:c:stackelberg-sequential} (see also~\cite{des-elk:c:sequential-voting,slo:j:sequential-voting,dek-pic:j:sequential-voting-binary-elections}) that defines and explores the Stackelberg voting game is also about sequential voting, although unlike this paper their analysis is game-theoretic and is about manipulation rather than bribery.
+The work of Xia and Conitzer~\cite{con-xia:c:stackelberg-sequential} (see also~\cite{slo:j:sequential-voting,dek-pic:j:sequential-voting-binary-elections,des-elk:c:sequential-voting,bab-dea-ten:c:sequential-voting-with-approvals}) that defines and explores the Stackelberg voting game is also about sequential voting, although unlike this paper their analysis is game-theoretic and is about manipulation rather than bribery.
 Sequential (and related types of) voting have also been studied in an axiomatic way~\cite{ten:c:transitive-voting} and using Markov decision processes~\cite{par-pro:c:dynamic-social-choice}, though neither of those works focuses on issues of bribery.
 Poole and Rosenthal~\cite{poo-ros:b:congress} provide a history of roll-call voting.
+This is used, for instance, in the US Senate; Thomas discusses the strategic behavior of US senators who, seeking to be re-elected, ``deliberately change the ideological tenor of their roll-call voting during the course of their terms''~\cite[p.~96]{tho:j:election-proximity-and-senatorial-roll-call-voting}.
+Another real-life example of a roll-call election can be observed when in a department meeting the chair goes around the table, asking each faculty member---one after the other---about their preferences regarding some important departmental matter (and perhaps about their reasons for these preferences).

+In the original paper on nonsequential bribery there were other types of bribery, e.g., bribery$'$, unary-coding, and succinct variants~\cite{fal-hem-hem:j:bribery}.
+Many other types have been studied since, e.g., microbribery~\cite{fal-hem-hem-rot:j:llull}, nonuniform bribery~\cite{fal:c:nonuniform-bribery}, swap- (and its special case \mbox{shift-)~bribery}~\cite{elk-fal-sli:c:swap-bribery} (see also~\cite{elk-fal:c:shift-bribery,bre-che-fal-nic-nie:j:prices-matter-shift-bribery,mau-nev-rot-sel:c:complexity-of-shift-bribery-in-iterative-elections}), and extension bribery~\cite{bau-fal-lan-rot:c:lazy}.
+However, for compactness and since they are very natural, this paper focuses completely on bribery in its eight typical versions (as to prices, weights, and constructive/destructive), except now in an online, sequential setting.
+It would be interesting to see in future work whether our model of online bribery in sequential elections (to be formally described in Section~\ref{sec:online-brib-sequ}) can also be applied to these other variants of bribery.